Ulcerate

-Ulcerate is a New Zealand-based extreme metal band formed by guitarist Michael Hoggard and drummer Jamie Saint Merat in 2000.
+Ulcerate is a New Zealand-based technical death metal band formed by guitarist Michael Hoggard and drummer Jamie Saint Merat in 2000.
 The band have released seven studio albums to date.
 The band have been featured in numerous articles as one of New Zealand's most prominent extreme metal acts, have toured widely across North America and Europe, and have been compared favourably to bands such as Neurosis and Gorguts.
 The band's sound has been described as "nauseating, disorienting and gleefully disharmonic", and is characterised by extremely technical death metal with extensive use of dissonance, time signature changes, and complex song structures.

 History

 Early days (2000-2005)

 The core membership of Ulcerate, including Jamie Saint Merat, Michael Hoggard and Mark Seeney, formed in 2000 under the name "Bloodwreath".
 In early 2002, guitarist Jared Commerer and vocalist James Wallace were added to the line-up while Seeney departed.
 The band began writing material for its debut recording, Demo 2003, and changed its name to Ulcerate prior to its release.
 In 2004, the band released its second demo, The Coming of Genocide.
 Both demos were subsequently compiled and released by The Flood Records and Deepsend Records under the title The Coming of Genocide.
 After struggling to find stability at the bassist position, the band brought in Paul Kelland in 2005.